HOPE1411ELK/English_Sentence_Trainer/README.md

 English Sentence Builder is a fun, game-like English learning app where you build correct English sentences by arranging scrambled words in the proper order.
 Click the shuffled words in the correct sequence to complete the sentence!

+Note (Jan 14, 2026): Original sound assets and sentence text have been added, allowing the game to be played immediately after cloning.
 Game starts immediately with sound and sentences included.

 🔹 Features